NVIDIA/gpu-rest-engine/README.md

 ## Starting the server
 Execute the following command and wait a few seconds for the initialization of the classifiers:
 ```
-$ nvidia-docker run --name=server --net=host --rm inference_server
+$ docker run --runtime=nvidia --name=server --net=host --rm inference_server
 ```
-You can use the environment variable [`NV_GPU`](https://github.com/NVIDIA/nvidia-docker/wiki/GPU-isolation) to isolate GPUs for this container.
+You can use the environment variable [`NVIDIA_VISIBLE_DEVICES`](https://github.com/NVIDIA/nvidia-docker/wiki/Usage#gpu-isolation) to isolate GPUs for this container.

 ## Single image
 Since we used [`--net=host`](https://docs.docker.com/engine/userguide/networking/), we can access our inference server from a terminal on the host using `curl`: